QASymphony/PulseRules_v9.1/README.md

 ### FormatJavaCucumberAndReport.js
 This takes raw Cucumber for Java .json surefire reports and formats them into a format that the auto-test-logs endpoint will understand.
 At the end of this action, the rule that uses the action "UpdateQTestAndScenarioWithFormattedResults" will be called

+### UpdateQTestWithFormattedResults.js
+This uses the auto-test-logs endpoint to bulk upload test cases, test runs, and test logs to qTest Manager.
+It also attempts to tie requirements to test case if the names match.

-### UpdateQTestAndScenarioWithFormattedResults.js
+### scenarioColors.js
 This sets the color coding in scenario for pass/fail at the start of the script.
-It then logs into qTest manager and uses the auto-test-logs endpoint to bulk upload test cases, test runs, and test logs to qTest Manager.
-The final step is that it attemps to link requirements (you must have requirements already mapped and integrated from JIRA to qTest Manager on) with the new test cases.

 ## Sample Slack Rule Setup
 ![createslackrule](https://user-images.githubusercontent.com/4780166/35834455-db1fdc72-0aa3-11e8-89de-075b3d51c1e5.gif)